 Recognizing written numbers

 For early learning, the 100 chart can be a reference in practicing counting and recognizing the way numbers are written.
-Talk with your learner about the numbers.
+Talk with your child about the numbers.
 Answer their questions (This is…?) – and ask some of your own.

-Later you can look at more numbers when the learner learns about higher numbers.
+Later, you can look at more numbers when the learner learns about higher numbers.
 You can combine that with, e.g., talking about 10-rods and single pieces to help explain why numbers are written that way.

 Counting